4th Parliament of William III

+Decision to reduce the size of the standing army in England

 Once assembled the House returned to the question of the size of the standing army.
-Harley moved, and the House accepted, that the English establishment be reduced to 7000 (plus a further 12,000 on the Irish establishment).
+Harley moved, and the House accepted, that the English establishment be reduced to 7,000 (plus a further 12,000 on the Irish establishment).
 By the end of the first session the Whig Junto were reeling from further attacks of the Opposition and during the summer recess Edward Russell (now Lord Orford) resigned from the Admiralty and Charles Montagu, 1st Earl of Halifax from the Treasury.

+Decisions to reduce the size of the Navy and to administrate forfeited estates in Ireland

 After reconvening for the second session in November 1699 Harley pressed for further budget reductions including a reduction in the size of the Navy to 7,000 men.
 He also wanted Irish forfeited estates, which commissioners calculated were worth £1,600,000, and which the king had granted to loyal followers, to be considered as public assets.
 After a stormy passage through the Lords, the supply bill eventually received royal assent on 11 April 1700.

+William III dissolves the Parliament

 In the autumn of 1700 the king selected a new Tory dominated ministry and dissolved Parliament on 19 December.